 The price of the EAZKIT might seem really appealing, but it can definitely be worth paying more money to get safer results (and a promise of your money back if you're not satisfied).
 Here are some alternatives that we recommend:

-The Smile Avenue teeth whitening kit is made in the USA and uses sodium carbonate peroxide, which is proven to make teeth whiter without damaging enamel.
-It should whiten your teeth by several shades in 10-14 days but it comes with a money-back guarantee for anyone not happy with their results.
+The Smile Avenue teeth whitening kit is made in the USA and uses Phthalimidoperoxycaproic Acid (PAP), which is proven to show results after the first use.
+After 10-14 days of daily use your teeth should be several shades whiter, but there's a money-back guarantee for anyone not happy with their results.

-Smile Avenue also comes with a cleaning solution to prepare your teeth, as well as a mouthpiece with built-in LEDs, similar to the one provided in the EAZKIT.
+Smile Avenue comes with a mouthpiece with built-in LEDs, similar to the one provided in the EAZKIT.
 The mouthpiece is a fixed shape, no moulding required.

-You can read more about Smile Avenue in our full review here, or check it out on Amazon by clicking below.
-If you decide to buy it, you can get 10% off by using promo code SMILEA10 at checkout.
+You can read more about Smile Avenue in our full review here, or check it out on their website by clicking below.
+If you decide to buy it, you can get 10% off by using promo code DENTA10 at checkout.
+There's also free shipping as standard.

 Snow's whitening system is a revolutionary new product made in the USA.
 It is similar to the EAZKIT in that it has a mouthpiece with built-in LEDs, you paint the gel onto your teeth, and there's an app connected to the product.
 However, the Snow app is much more advanced, with a Bluetooth connection to the light fitting and a more professional feel.
 There’s an even more tech-based product with their wireless charging option as well.